shrchrds/MCQ_Generator/README.md

 Pandas

 ### Contributing
-This project was created by [your name].
+This project was created by Shivanand.
 Feel free to submit any issues or pull requests.

 ### License
 This project is licensed under the MIT License.